 The course is delivered Online and in English therefore basic computer literacy, internet navigation skills and a good level of English is required.

-Final day for applications (including FULL payment) is Wednesday 15th March 2017.
+Final day for applications (including FULL payment) for our next course is Friday 9th March 2018.